cperez85834/Game-hacking/README.md

 add new features or automate the boring parts is something that is exciting for me.

 # Installation/Usage
 This code isn't really intended to be used by anyone but me, so it is more of a demonstration of what I have accomplished.
+Because of this, a lot of this code may not be properly documented as it requires a detailed description of my reverse engineering efforts

 # Description of files